 Halal food in Barcelona: a culinary voyage into the Middle East and beyond

 Looking for somewhere to eat halal?
 Looking for Middle Eastern or Indian food?
-Here's our selection of places for you.
+Here are our top tips for halal food in Barcelona!

 Barcelona is a cosmopolitan city, and this is reflected in the range of places to eat.
 In this article, we take a look at the best places for halal food in Barcelona, both for muslims and for those who just want to try something a little different!